 What is a High Mileage for a Class A Motorhome?

-Class A motorhomes are expensive and can be costly if they only last for a short while.
+Class A motorhomes are expensive and can be costly.
 Fortunately, most of these RVs can easily reach 200,000 miles if you take proper care of the vehicle.
 With the correct maintenance, it's possible to get double or even triple the average miles.

 Is a Class A Motorhome Hard to Drive?

 The driving difficulty of any RV is a frequent question.
-Fortunately, most motorhomes are easy to learn to drive once you get used to them.
-The Class A models are a bit more difficult as they're among the more sizable variety of RVs and require more practice.
+Fortunately, most motorhomes are easy to drive once you get used to them.
+The Class A models are a bit more difficult as they're among the more sizeable, but Under 35 foot Class A motorhomes are generally easier to drive than the larger ones.

 How Tall is a Class A Motorhome?

 A Class A motorhome is among the tallest of all the types of RVs.
-The average height for one of these models is 13’ and 6".
-However, additions such as a satellite dish or air-conditioning unit can make the vehicle taller.
+The average height for one of these models is 13’ and 6", but additions such as a satellite dish or air-conditioning unit can make the vehicle taller.

 How Wide is a Class A Motorhome?